Basic Plugin Generation and Publishing Process

 to generate a SendMail.php

-consumer class in the project, which helps with rapid development.
+consumer class in the project, which aids in rapid development.

 <?php